mglodge/mie-scattering-ensembles/README.md

     ./mie_scattering_ensembles

-## Code inputs/outputs
+## Code Inputs/Outputs

 INPUTS:

+    - Variables that can be changed directly within "mie_scattering_ensembles.c"

         - refractive index of material (as a complex number)

-    - wavelength of light used (units: um)
+        - wavelength of light (units: um)

     - "size_distribution.txt" file